Skyways (British airline): Diversification and reorganisation

 In November 1953, Skyways commenced its first low-fare scheduled services from Stansted to Nicosia via Malta.
 These were marketed as Crusader Coach.
 The 14-hour trip was operated with Yorks departing the Essex airport on alternate Wednesdays and cost £75 return (£33 less than competing air services).

 In subsequent years, general passenger and freight charters, IT flights and additional scheduled services were added, including a livestock freight service from Stansted to Beauvais.

 In 1954, Skyways acquired ten Handley Page Hermes aircraft from BOAC for use on trooping and general charter work.

 In 1955, Skyways launched the world's first Coach-Air service linking London and Paris.
 In July of that year, the Air Ministry awarded the airline a lucrative, £1.5 million contract to transport 12,000 troops between the UK and Cyprus, which had until then only been an intermediate stop on trooping flights between the UK and the Middle and Far East.
 These flights utilised the recently acquired Hermes.
 This was also the year it sold a minority stake to the Bibby Line.

 In 1956, pressurised Hermes replaced unpressurised Yorks on Skyways's Crusader Coach services due to the flights' growing popularity.
 These 68-seat aircraft also enabled Skyways to become a major supplier of whole-plane charter seats to Britain's contemporary tour operators.
 In December of that year, Skyways's parent company, LAC, changed ownership as a result of being taken over by British Aviation Services (BAS), the owners of rival independent airlines Britavia and Silver City Airways.
-This resulted in Skyways regaining its independence as its assets (including sister companies Skyways Coach-Air and Skyways Engineering) were not included in BAS's acquisition of LAC.
+This resulted in Skyways regaining its independence as its assets (including Skyways Coach-Air routes and Skyways Engineering) were not included in BAS's acquisition of LAC.

 In 1957, BOAC awarded Skyways a contract to operate regular freight services on its behalf between Heathrow and Singapore.
 Yorks initially operated these services.
 They were subsequently replaced with Hermes.

-In autumn 1958, Skyways Coach-Air Limited was constituted as a separate legal entity, as part of a reorganisation of Skyways's airline operations.
+In October 1958, Skyways Coach-Air Limited was established as a separate legal entity, as part of a reorganisation of Skyways's airline operations.